-A Supplemental Needs Trust may help provide financial assistance for a disabled child.
+A supplemental or special needs trust may help provide financial assistance for a disabled child.

 - Government guidelines specify that if the child accumulates over $2,000 in assets, he or she could lose valuable government benefits.

-- To help families provide financial assistance for disabled children without jeopardizing SSI or Medicaid benefits, Congress authorized the use of irrevocable, Supplemental Needs Trusts.
+- To help families provide financial assistance for disabled children without jeopardizing SSI or Medicaid benefits, Congress authorized the use of an irrevocable, supplemental or special needs trust.

 - The definition of eligibility and the laws governing these trusts may differ from state to state, so it’s important to consult with your legal advisor.